Cap Standalone

 Client-side

-Let's configure your widget to use your self-hosted Cap Standalone server.
+You'll need to configure your widget to use your self-hosted Cap Standalone server.
 To do this, set the widget's API endpoint option to:

 https://<instance_url>/<site_key>/Make sure to replace: